Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

 \subsection{Validation and Timing}

-A 440~keV point source was simulated using the SIMIND Monte Carlo program \cite{simind} at 1100 positions that linearly varied from 0~cm to 58.44~cm.
+Point sources with energies of 208~keV, 364~keV, and 440~keV (representative of the typical primary energies acquired in ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac imaging respectively) were simulated using the SIMIND Monte Carlo program \cite{simind} at 1100 positions that linearly varied from 0~cm to 58.44~cm.
 The detector pixel size was $0.24~\mathrm{cm} \times 0.24~\mathrm{cm}$ with $255\times255$ pixels.
-The simulated collimator corresponded to a Siemens high energy configuration with a hexagonal shape, a hole width of $0.4~$cm and a hole length of $5.97~$cm.
+For ${}^{177}$Lu, the simulated collimator corresponded to a Siemens low energy high resolution (LEHR) configuration.
+While typical clinical protocols use a medium energy (ME) configuration to minimize septal penetration and scatter, the choice of collimator here is merely to demonstrate the feasibility of using a LEHR collimator with an advanced PSF model in reconstruction.
+A Siemens high energy (HE) configuration was used for ${}^{131}$I and ${}^{225}$Ac, which is standard for clinical protocol.
 The intrinsic resolution of the detector was also included in the simulation and was assumed to be $0.38~$cm at 140~keV, representative of a Symbia system with $3/8$'' crystal length.
-The PSFs at all 1100 distances were used to generate $K_{\mathrm{true}}^{x,y;d}$ in Equation \ref{eq:2d} during reconstruction by selecting the PSF closest to the actual source-detector distance.
+The collimator cover and backscatter components of the detector were modeled via 0.1~cm of aluminum and 6.6~cm of pyrex respectively; inclusion of these parameters is necessary to capture further scattering of detected photons present in real systems.

-Twelve of these PSFs at source detector distances of $1~$cm and every $5~$cm from $5~$cm to $55~$cm were used as data to fit the 1D-R model.
+Twelve of the simulated PSFs per isotope/collimator configuration (at source-detector distances of $1~$cm and every $5~$cm from $5~$cm to $55~$cm) were used as data to fit the 1DR-MC model.
 Fitting was performed in three steps: (i) the Gaussian parameters were optimized using the Adaptive Moment Estimation (ADAM) algorithm for $1 \cdot 10^4$ iterations and a learning rate of $10^{-2}$, (ii) all the parameters were simultaneously optimized using ADAM for $1.5 \cdot 10^4$ iterations and a learning rate of $10^{-3}$.
+The PSFs at all distances were used to build the 2D-MC models.

-The computational time for the 1D-R model (Equation \ref{eq:1dr}) and 2D model (Equation \ref{eq:2d}) were bench-marked on CPU and GPU for by applying the operators to matrices of four different sizes: $64^3$, $128^3$, $196^3$, and $256^3$.
+The computational time for the 1DR-MC and 2D-MC models were bench-marked on CPU and GPU for by applying the ${}^{225}$Ac operators to matrices of four different sizes: $64^3$, $128^3$, $196^3$, and $256^3$.
 Each matrix of size $N^3$ was filled with random uniform numbers between 0 and 1.
 Each experiment used conditions similar to SPECT imaging, where the $d$ axis varied from $0~$cm to $50~$cm, and the $x$ and $y$ axes varied from $-30.74~$cm to $30.74~$cm.
 Use of standard convolution and fast fourier transform (FFT) based convolution were compared for each method.